 This program accepts and reviews proposals continuously under the annual FOA entitled, “Continuation of Solicitation for the Office of Science Financial Assistance Program (377KB)”.
 However, new proposals must be received by November 15 to be guaranteed consideration for funding by the end of the fiscal year (September 30).
 Preproposals or white papers are strongly encouraged for all new proposals and should be submitted on-line well in advance.
 Instructions for pre-application submission are included in the annual FOA.

-This research area supports fundamental research covering a broad spectrum of separation concepts, including membrane processes, extraction under both standard and supercritical conditions, adsorption, chromatography, photodissociation, and complexation.
-Also supported is work to improve the sensitivity, reliability, and productivity of analytical determinations and to develop new approaches to analysis in complex, heterogeneous environments, including techniques that combine chemical selectivity and spatial resolution to achieve chemical imaging.
-This research area is the nation’s most significant long-term investment in the fundamental science underpinning actinide separations and mass spectrometry.
-The overall goal is to obtain a thorough understanding, at molecular and nanoscale dimensions, of the basic chemical and physical principles involved in separations systems and analytical tools so that their full utility can be realized.
-Capital equipment funding is provided for items such as lasers for use in sample ionization and chemical imaging, advanced mass spectrometers with nanoprobes, confocal microscopes for sub-diffraction limit resolution, and computational resources.
+This research area supports fundamental separation science, broadly covering a variety of separation methodologies at the forefront of the DOE missions, including membrane processes, extraction under extreme conditions, and complexation, among others.
+Also supported is work to improve the sensitivity, reliability, and productivity of analytical determinations in support of separation science and to pursue innovative principles that will enable chemical analysis of complex separations environments, including methods that radically improve chemical selectivity and spatio-temporal resolution in dynamic systems.
+The overall goal is to obtain a thorough understanding, at molecular and nanoscale dimensions, of the basic chemical and physical principles involved in separations systems and analytical methods so that their full utility can be realized.

-For more information about this research area, please contact Dr. Larry Rahn.
+For more information about this research area, please contact Dr. Philip Wilk (Acting Program Manager).